One of the reasons I started Indeora was to offer an effective body care alternative to using anti-perspirants.

 - Aluminium has been shown to be absorbed through intact skin from application of antiperspirant under the arm.
 When skin is damaged, e.g. when you shave, more aluminium can be absorbed.

-As more research continues to be published in this area and consumers give more thought to the products they use, a simple switch to a natural deodorant can offer a great alternative.
+As more research continues to be published in this area and consumers give more thought to the products they use, a switch to a natural deodorant can offer an alternative.